Medically reviewed by Drugs.com. Last updated on Oct 2, 2019.

-HPA axis suppression and adrenal insufficiency, especially in children.
+Skin atrophy; HPA axis suppression.
 When used in the oral cavity (topical paste), if significant regeneration or repair of oral tissues has not occurred in seven days, re-evaluation of the etiology of the oral lesion is advised.
-When using aerosol solution, if no improvement is seen within 2 weeks, re-evaluation is advised.

 Pregnancy Risk Factor

 Adverse events have been observed in some animal reproduction studies.
 Systemic bioavailability of topical corticosteroids is variable (integrity of skin, use of occlusion, etc.) and may be further influenced by trimester of pregnancy (Chi 2017).
 In general, the use of topical corticosteroids is not associated with a significant risk of adverse pregnancy outcomes.
 However, there may be an increased risk of low birth weight infants following maternal use of potent or very potent topical products, especially in high doses.
 Use of mild to moderate potency topical corticosteroids is preferred in pregnant females and the use of large amounts or use for prolonged periods of time should be avoided (Chi 2016; Chi 2017; Murase 2014).
 Also avoid areas of high percutaneous absorption (Chi 2017).
 The risk of stretch marks may be increased with use of topical corticosteroids (Murase 2014).